IBM/Hybrid-Cloud-Applications-and-Services/README.md

 docker rm <container ID>
 ```

-To remove your Insights for Weather, API connect and Secure Gateway service, go to your IBM Bluemix dashboard.
+To remove your Insights for Weather, API connect and Secure Gateway service, go to your IBM Cloud dashboard.
 Then click the **menu icon** and then select **Delete Service**.

-# References

-This WebSphere API Connect example is based on this developerWorks [article](https://www.ibm.com/developerworks/library/mw-1609-demagalhaes-bluemix-trs/1609-demagalhaes.html).

 # License